 l1Hashes and stores the computed hash in

 l2Hash.
-Both hash files are stored in the
+Splunk Enterprise stores both hash files in the

 rawdata directory for that bucket.

 Data integrity control generates hashes on newly indexed data.
 To ensure that data that comes from a. forwarder is secure, encrypt that data using SSL.
 For more information, see About securing Splunk with SSL.

 To check Splunk Enterprise data, run the following CLI command to verify the integrity of an index or bucket: